-As explained in the introduction, the main difficulty for software developers of medical application is the testing phase.
-Because of the sensibility of such software government institutions in France and Europe have erected a set of drastic rules before the commercialization of the software products.
-These rules include the development of a strong set of tests involving generally for medical web interface software a several months full time person.
+As explained in the introduction, the main difficulty for software developers is the testing phase.
 In order to speed-up the development of the set of tests numerous frameworks have been developed [9,12,13,16,17,18].
 However the deployment of such a solution is very time-consuming since the user has to integrate different kinds of software.
-Three kinds of tools can be found in the literature when dealing with web application testing:
+Three kinds of tools can be found in the literature when dealing with GUI application testing: